 We amortize cost basis adjustments, including premiums and discounts on mortgage loans and securities, as a yield adjustment over the contractual or estimated life of the loan or security as a component of net interest income.
-Net unamortized premiums on debt of consolidated trusts exceeded net unamortized premiums on the related mortgage loans by \$22.3 billion as of June 30, 2013, compared with \$16.8 billion as of December 31, 2012.
+Net unamortized premiums on debt of consolidated trusts exceeded net unamortized premiums on the related mortgage loans by \$24.0 billion as of September 30, 2013, compared with \$16.8 billion as of December 31, 2012.
 This net premium position represents deferred revenue which is amortized within net interest income.
-This deferred revenue primarily relates to upfront fees we receive from lenders in lieu of charging a higher guaranty fee for loans with greater credit risk and upfront payments we receive from lenders to adjust the monthly contractual guaranty fee rate on a Fannie Mae MBS so that the pass-through coupon rate on the MBS is in a more easily tradable increment of a whole or half percent.
-The increase in net unamortized premiums from December 31, 2012 to June 30, 2013 is primarily due to continued high refinancing volumes with higher upfront fees.
+This deferred revenue primarily relates to upfront fees we receive from lenders for loans with greater credit risk and upfront payments we receive from lenders to adjust the monthly contractual guaranty fee rate on Fannie Mae MBS so that the pass-through coupon rate on the MBS is in a more easily tradable increment of a whole or half percent.
+The increase in net unamortized premiums from December 31, 2012 to September 30, 2013 is primarily due to the upfront fees recorded on acquisitions year-to-date.

-We had \$14.9 billion in net unamortized discounts and other cost basis adjustments on mortgage loans of Fannie Mae included in our condensed consolidated balance sheets as of June 30, 2013 compared with \$15.8 billion as of December 31, 2012.
-These discounts and other cost basis adjustments were primarily recorded upon the acquisition of credit-impaired loans and the extent to which we may record them as income in future periods will be based on the actual performance of the loans.
+We had \$14.3 billion in net unamortized discounts and other cost basis adjustments on mortgage loans of Fannie Mae included in our condensed consolidated balance sheets as of September 30, 2013 compared with \$15.8 billion as of December 31, 2012.
+These discounts and other cost basis adjustments were primarily recorded upon the acquisition of creditimpaired loans and the extent to which we may record them as income in future periods will be based on the actual performance of the loans.